crazystorm720/Deterministic-Serendipity/type_safe_jinja2.md

-Here’s a refined version of your document with improved clarity, flow, and impact.
-I've tightened the language, fixed minor inconsistencies, and enhanced the structure for better readability:

----

 # **Type-Safe Configuration Generation: CUE + Jinja2**
 *A guide to combining CUE (validation) and Jinja2 (templating) for runtime-safe, dynamic configuration.*